Menopause Nutrition UK: Practical Food Planning and Weight Management

 Total: ~1,450 kcal, ~112 g protein.
 Add an extra snack or larger portions to reach 1,600–1,800 kcal depending on activity level.

-Getting a Personalised Menopause Nutrition Plan
+Getting A Personalised Menopause Nutrition Plan

 Use our free meal plan generator to access plans specifically designed for menopause nutrition — built around calcium-rich foods, oily fish, whole grains, and phytoestrogen-containing ingredients.
 Select the Menopause Nutrition goal and your preferred supermarket for a complete 7-day plan with shopping list.